stevencombs/retrocombs.github.io/_posts/2020/2020-06-10-retrocombs-plus4-chapter2-keyboard.md

 1. [Front Matter](/plus4/users-manual/p4um-title-introduction.pdf)
 2. [Chapter 1 - Unpacking and Setting Up](/plus4/users-manual/p4um-chapter-1.pdf)

-## YouTube Video: _retroCombs: Commodore Plus/4, Chapter 2, Using the Keyboard and the Screen_
+## YouTube Video: _retroCombs: Commodore Plus/4 User's Manual, Chapter 2 - Using the Keyboard and the Screen_

 In the video below, I work through Chapter 2 of the user's manual.
 Along the way, I discover some keyboard tricks and discover some editing quirks.